cricel/mechlmm/README.md

 - main starting point is `dialogue_analyzer.py`
 - under `src/gemini_playground`, please create a `.env` and copy the content of `.env_bak` to it, and use your own value
 - all code have a big comments at the top describe what it does
+- do a `pip install -r requirement.txt` to install necessary library